-The public program begins with a free planetarium show most Fridays at 8 p.m.
+The public program begins with a free planetarium show most Fridays.
+Shows start at 8 p.m., unless otherwise stated on the schedule.
 Please make your reservation for the planetarium show as seating capacity is limited to 46.

 After the planetarium show, view the real night sky through telescopes at the UNG North Georgia Astronomical Observatory (weather permitting).
 The new observatory facility is complete and open to the public, featuring a 28" reflecting telescope for viewing.

-The show continues with a live presentation of the evening sky and close-up visits to our Moon and several moons of Saturn.
+The show continues with a live presentation of the night sky focused on galaxies, like our Milky Way, and the groups of stars and black holes within them.

 Public shows incorporate full-dome video and a live presentation of what is up in the current night sky.
 Recent astronomical discoveries may also be presented.